This thread was archived. Please ask a new question if you need help.

 YouTube has switched Firefox users to an HTML5 player instead of Flash for the most part, so to determine which video player is not working correctly, you need to know which is being used.
 Normally you can determine that by right-clicking the player and looking at the bottom menu item on the context menu.
 You also can check this page:

 But I notice you have several extensions targeted at YouTube.
 What if you temporarily disable extensions by testing in Firefox's Safe Mode?
 That's a standard diagnostic tool to deactivate extensions and some advanced features of Firefox.
-More info: Troubleshoot Firefox issues using Safe Mode.
+More info: Diagnose Firefox issues using Troubleshoot Mode.

 If Firefox is not running: Hold down the Shift key when starting Firefox.